Biometrics and Food Facility Security

-Biometrics and food facility security is protecting processing plants and food manufactures against food contamination and helping to abide with the bioterrorism act.
+Biometrics and food facility security is protecting processing plants and food manufactures against food contamination and helping to abide with the bioterrorism act by testing them with the help of Seafood Test Kits.
 Plant security is a large concern for the U.S. Department of Agriculture, FDA, and the food companies alike.
 Many mandates have been put in place to assure that all companies are providing the safest place for their employees, keeping those that should not have access to certain facilities out, and providing lock down’s on products.
 The U.S. Department of Agriculture Food Safety and Inspection Service has issued a helpful checklist to make sure that all laws and mandates are being followed.
 The checklist offers questions with a yes and no answer.
 If a facility answers no to any of the questions, they are supposed to take a look at their security protocols and facility access.
 The “Industry Self-Assessment Checklist for Food Security” can be found on the USDA website.

 When an establishment is preventing unauthorized persons from being able to reach certain areas of the grounds, access control products can be used on locked fences or gates, all entrances and exits of the facility.
 Products such as the ACTAtek line can be networked together to create ease in user management.
 The same or combination of a particular brand of units can be installed on all doors with abilities that are best for that area.
 For instance an ACTAtek combo unit can be installed at facility entrances of the building that require fingerprint and card authorization, while the ACTAtek IP card reader is installed on the gate to the property requiring just card access.
 All of the units can be managed easily using online software.
 All users can be added and given different access role per area from a desktop computer.
 Only users that are enrolled in the products have access to the area or particular door(s) that the user has been given access to.
 If a user has not been given access to a door, then they will be denied access.
 Admin of the software are able to download reports on who is in the building and what door they have accessed.
 When fingerprints are used there is no need for keys.